sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/tools/contexts/README.md

 ## Options

-You can add specify which keyword to use by typing a query into the search box and hitting enter (see [Term Searches](#!/guide/search) for more advanced searching capabilities).
+You can specify which keyword to use by typing a query into the search box and hitting enter (see [Term Searches](#!/guide/search) for more advanced searching capabilities).

 There is also a slider that determines how much context to consider when looking for collocates.
 The value specifies the number of words to consider on _each_ side of the keyword (so the total window of words is double).
 By default the context is set to 5 words per side, and the slider can have a maximum of 50.
 Similarly, there's an "expand" slider which determines how many words to show when you expand any given row (by clicking the plus icon in the left-most column).
 The default is 50, the minimum is 5 and the maximum is 500.